oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    Source Database must be running in ARCHIVELOG mode.

-   Source Database we have configured in this lab is not running in ARCHIVELOG mode .
+   Source Database we have provisioned in this livelab is not running in ARCHIVELOG mode .

-   Please follow below document and make database in ARCHIVELOG mode.
+   Please follow below document and enable ARCHIVELOG mode.

    See https://docs.oracle.com/pls/topic/lookup?ctx=en/database/oracle/zero-downtime-migration/21.3/zdmug&id=ADMIN-GUID-C12EA833-4717-430A-8919-5AEA747087B9 if you need help.